autonome/feed-to-irc-bot/README.md

 * nick: name of the bot
 * userName: if logging in, and different than nick
 * password: required if logging in
-* tags: StackOverflow tags the bot will msg about (comma delimited string)
 * feedUpdateIntervalMins: How often to check feeds, in minutes.
 Defaults to once an hour.
-* queueUpdateIntervalSecs: How often to process queue, in seconds.
+* msgSendIntervalSecs: How often to process queue, in seconds.
 Defaults to every 10 seconds
 * joinMessage: Message from bot when joining a channel
-* questionMessage: Message from bot prefixing a new SO question
+* itemMessagePrefix: Prefix new items with this message
 * aboutMessage: If someone speaks to the bot in the channel like 'nick: '
 * debug: if debug = true, console.log a bunch of stuff